Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Materials and Methods

 The gas system, providing a continuous gas flow in the low-pressure chamber of the nanodosimeter, consists of a 248A flow control valve (MKS Inc., Andover, MA, USA), an MKS Type 250 pressure/flow controller, an MKS Type 626 Baratron manometer, and a manual precision valve to adjust the outflow to the vacuum pump.

-The measurements were performed in propane gas at room temperature, $(24\pm1)^\circ$C, at pressures of 1~mbar and 2~mbar, respectively.
-The cathode voltage ranged from -600~V to -1000~V, and was incrementally increased in 50~V steps.
-The anode voltage was fixed at 30~V, and the silver-cladded copper wire ring between the anode and the dielectric plate was at 15~V. The voltages were applied using an ORTEC 710 power supply.
+The measurements were performed in propane gas at room temperature, $(24\pm1)^\circ$C, at pressures of 1~mbar and 2~mbar.
+The cathode potential ranged from $-600$~V to $-1000$~V, and was incrementally increased in 50~V steps.
+The anode potential was fixed at 30~V, and the silver-cladded copper wire ring between the anode and the dielectric plate was at 15~V. The voltages were applied using an ORTEC 710 power supply.

+At the propane gas pressures used in this work, the corresponding $pd$ (gas pressure $d$ times gap length $d$) values are approximately $0.35\,\mathrm{Pa\,m}$ at 1~mbar and $0.70\,\mathrm{Pa\,m}$ at 2~mbar.
+Accordingly, the detector operates below the Paschen minimum at 1~mbar and near the minimum at 2~mbar, with the minimum for propane reported at $\approx 0.67\ \mathrm{Pa\,m}$ \citep{heylen1975}.